beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 Both absolute and relative paths are followed by one or more identifiers separated by double colons (`::`).

-Let’s return to the example in Listing 7-1.
+Let’s return to the example in listing 7-1.
 How do we call the `add_to_waitlist` function?
 This is the same as asking, what’s the path of the `add_to_waitlist` function?
-In Listing 7-3, we simplified our code a bit by removing some of the modules and functions.
+In listing 7-3, we simplified our code a bit by removing some of the modules and functions.
 We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
 The `eat_at_restaurant` function is part of our library crate’s